Set up your agent safely

 Run the security audit (self-hosted)

-If you run OpenClaw yourself (self-hosted), run the built-in security audit so it hardens the setup.
-In a terminal on the machine where OpenClaw runs:
+If you run your agent yourself (self-hosted, e.g. OpenClaw), run the built-in security audit so it hardens the setup.
+In a terminal on the machine where your agent runs (OpenClaw):

 claudebot security audit --deep